| One

 reporter asked what sort of future she envisioned.
 “A very

 brief one,” Calment replied.
+Genetics and

 lifestyle obviously played a role in Calment’s unusual